raunak96/postcss-crash/README.md

       - It allows use to use `modern css` by converting them to something most browsers can understand.
 Like: `custom-selector`, `custom-media` queries and `nested css`.
    3. ### precss
       - It allows to use `Sass-like` markup and staged CSS features in CSS.
+   4. ### postcss-import
+      - It allows to import local css files in another css file.
+In our case, we have made 2 css files.
+One called [vars.css](src/vars.css) where we store all `sass variables` and [card.css](src/card.css) where all card styles are present.
+These are then imported to [input.css](src/input.css) file.